daniellavoie/kafka-streaming-workshop/doc/ksqldb/ksqldb.md

 If you recall, in the [first section](../connector/connector-linux.md) of this workshop, we configured a JDBC Source Connector to load all account details into an `account` topic.

-In this next exercice, we will write a second Stream Processor to generate detailed transaction statement enriched with account details.
+In this next exercise, we will write a second Stream Processor to generate a detailed transaction statement enriched with account details.

-Rather than within this new service as another Kafka Streams application, we will leverage ksqlDB to declare a stream processor who will enrich our transaction data in real time with our referential data coming from the `account` topic.
+Rather than within this new service as another Kafka Streams application, we will leverage ksqlDB to declare a stream processor who will enrich our transaction data in real-time with our referential data coming from the `account` topic.
 The objective of this section is to showcase how a SQL-like query language be used to generate streams processors just like Kafka Streams without having to compile and run any custom piece of software.

 ![Transaction Statements](transaction-statement-overview.png)